alexander-hergert/space-tourism-website/README.md

 - Import assets.
 Add Page components and define basic Routes.
 - Add components and create basic structure of App.
+- Reorganize Routes and link Innerpages.
+Create basic Navbars to navigate.

 ### Built with